syswsi/NHLNLP/README.md

 You will need to install the following:

-Sign up for your account on the Alchemy Website: http://www.alchemyapi.com/api/register.html Download Eclipse: https://eclipse.org/
+Sign up for an API key on the Alchemy Website: http://www.alchemyapi.com/api/register.html -> You will receive an email with your own API key.
+Replace the API key in api_key.txt with your key.
+Download Eclipse: https://eclipse.org/
 Download Pydev from the Help -> Eclipse Marketplace -> Search for "Python", then click on pydev, select all, then click confirm
    When I (Nick) installed PyDev I did: Help -> Install New software -> Search for "Pydev"